CodedSIA/javaProjects/README.md

-# javaProjects
+# License Plate Generator
-Check out the other branches to see more of my past Java work!
+Want to get a random plate number or see how tough your plate is to crack?
+Be my guest!